Estelle Taylor: Freelance (1925–1929)

-In 1925, she and her husband Jack Dempsey starred in an American silent drama film, a cowboy movie titled "Manhattan Madness" directed by John McDermott.
+In 1925, she and her husband Jack Dempsey starred in an American silent drama film, a cowboy movie titled Manhattan Madness and directed by John McDermott.
 It was produced by Fine Arts Pictures and distributed through Associated Exhibitors.

 She played Lucrezia Borgia in Don Juan (1926), Warner Bros.' first feature-length film with synchronized Vitaphone sound effects and musical soundtrack.
 The film also starred John Barrymore, Mary Astor and Warner Oland.
 Variety praised her characterization of Lucrezia: "The complete surprise is the performance of Estelle Taylor as Lucretia [sic] Borgia.
 Her Lucretia is a fine piece of work.
 She makes it sardonic in treatment, conveying precisely the woman Lucretia is presumed to have been."

 She was to have co-starred in a film with Rudolph Valentino, but he died just before production was to begin.
 One of her last silent films was New York (1927), featuring Ricardo Cortez and Lois Wilson.

 In 1928, she and husband Dempsey starred in a Broadway play titled The Big Fight, loosely based around Dempsey's boxing popularity, which ran for 31 performances at the Majestic Theatre.

 She made a successful transition to sound films or "talkies."
 Her first sound film was the comical sketch Pusher in the Face (1929).